Heavy rain headed for Northern California could help and hurt battle against deadly Camp Fire

 “This could bring difficulties in moving equipment in and out of the area and how crews can operate in remote areas.
 The rain changes everything,” Wade said.
 “It’s (the rain) definitely a mix.”

+“When you lose all of your trees and your root system that soaks up all the water, you lose your ability to stop boulders and other debris from falling downhill, Prociv said.

-The Camp Fire has been burning since Nov.
+The Camp Fire in the rural northern part of the state has been burning since Nov.
 8 and has charred at least 151,000 acres and leveled virtually the entire town of Paradise, authorities said.

 It was 66 percent contained as of Monday morning.